 Blackthorn thickets are extensive in places around the margins of the wood and along interior rides, and are the target of enhancement management.

-This reserve was acquired in partnership with the Worcestershire Wildlife Trust with a grant from the Heritage Lottery Fund.
+This reserve was acquired in partnership with the Worcestershire Wildlife Trust (WWT), with a grant from the Heritage Lottery Fund (HLF).

 Size: 56 hectares (138 acres)

-12 Ha of wood is coppiced each year and wide rides are maintained throughout the wood.
-In 2011 all conifers were removed and the areas were left for natural regeneration.
+12 Ha of wood is managed as coppice, with about half a hectare cut each year and wide rides are maintained throughout the wood.
+In 2011, all conifers were removed and the areas were left for natural regeneration.

 - Grid Reference: SO 972 560 O.S.
 Map: 150